The best winter time activities in Berlin

 If you simply can't stand the winter anymore and miss nature's greenery, a visit to the botanical garden should be enough to stave away the blues.
 Escape the dreariness and allow the exotic flora to transport you to faraway places - without ever leaving the city.

-A 40-minute train ride is enough for a short trip to the tropics.
+If that's not enough, a quick getaway should do the trick: A 40-minute train ride is all you need to arrive at a tropical location.
 Pack your bikini, because the Tropical Islands leisure complex in Brandenburg offers visitors a giant hall with guaranteed fair weather.
-Fruity cocktails, steamy saunas and a sun lounger on a (fake) Pacific beach - that's what winter is all about...
+The former airship hanger is the biggest free-standing hall in the world, and now hosts a gigantic climate-controlled waterpark.
+Fruity cocktails, steamy saunas, and a sun lounger on a (fake) Pacific beach - that's what winter is all about...

 Enjoy the cozy season

 These are just a small handful of possible winter activities.
 Besides the Christmas markets in December, you can also visit the more than 170 museums in Berlin, the numerous art galleries, pubs, cafes, and shops.
 There's also indoor minigolf, bowling alleys, movie theatres, saunas, and spas.
 Nearly infinite possibilities await you in the capital.
 Whether you're a fan of the cold or not, Berlin allows you to enjoy winter in all its diversity.